 Additionally, course attendees will be invited to three live webinar discussions.
 The live webinars are not required but offer an opportunity to interact with other attendees.

-Live webinar discussions will be held on:
+Live webinar discussions dates:

 This course requires internet access.